natelac/EuchrePy/README.md

 ## Future ideas
+- [ ] Have player ports automatically picked
 - [ ] Create a smart AI player
 - [ ] Implement farmers hand
 - [ ] Add lobby system - User can connect to server, host games, and see other games